Rollover Pass: Technical details

 The Pass was about 1600 feet long and 200 feet wide.
 Large cement walls framed the Gulf side (southeast of Texas Highway 87) and steel bulkheads contained the sides of the Rollover Bay side northwest of the highway.

 Rollover Pass earned its name from the practice of smugglers who from the days of Spanish rule through prohibition, avoided the Galveston customs station by rolling barrels of import or export merchandise (i.e., whiskey and rum) over the narrowest part of the peninsula.
 A Texas Historical Marker, Number 7166, was erected in 1963 but was damaged by Hurricane Ike in 2008.
 Though FEMA paid for the restoration of the marker, Galveston County blocked it from happening.
 However, a portion of the marker is still visible and several lines of text refer to the action of the smugglers.

 The Rollover Pass area is a popular location for fishing and birding.
 Visitors come from all over the U.S. to camp, fish, and enjoy family recreation activities.
 Parking and camping was available on all four quadrants of the property along the Pass, and handicapped or elderly persons were able to fish while sitting in their vehicle.
 Wading and boat fishing are still possible in the area now, and Bolivar beach regulations apply.

 A unique feature of Rollover Pass was the constantly changing water flow which brought a great variety of marine life through the area.
 Incoming tides brought in salt water and organisms within, while outgoing tides not only carried them out again but also contained brackish or fresh water species.

-Marine life seen at Rollover Pass, and the bay and gulf surrounding it, includes blacktip sharks, red drum, black drum, speckled sea trout, flounder, sheephead, ladyfish or skipjacks, gafftop sail catfish, hardhead catfish, ribbonfish, needlefish, tripletail, Spanish mackerel, jack crevale, tarpon, pompano, croaker, sand trout, whiting, mullet, mud minnows, shad or menhaden, dogfish, brown shrimp, white shrimp, sea otters, blue crabs, stone crabs, and fiddler crabs.
+Marine life seen at Rollover Pass, and the bay and gulf surrounding it, includes blacktip sharks, red drum, black drum, speckled sea trout, flounder, sheephead, ladyfish or skipjacks, gafftop sail catfish, hardhead catfish, ribbonfish, needlefish, tripletail, Spanish mackerel, jack crevalle, tarpon, pompano, croaker, sand trout, whiting, mullet, mud minnows, shad or menhaden, dogfish, brown shrimp, white shrimp, sea otters, blue crabs, stone crabs, and fiddler crabs.
 Endangered species have also been sighted there, specifically green turtles, loggerhead turtles, and the American eel, and sea horses.

 Alligators and gar are also seen in the area, especially during heavy rains.
 Alligators travel from the back bayous and ponds into the salt water so that any parasites on their hide can be cleaned off.

 Freshwater runoff from surrounding rivers, bayous and diversionary canals, especially the Needmore Diversion, drain into the Galveston Bay complex.
 Much of the water going into East Bay via the Intracoastal Waterway from the neighboring counties of Chambers and Jefferson drained to the Gulf through Rollover Pass.
 This allowed floodwaters to escape during storms.

 The Rollover Pass and Rollover Bay area is a significant winter destination for many migrant bird species coming down from the northern states.
 It is named as a destination point by several birding organizations and in the Texas Park and Wildlife Department Bolivar Loop map.
 In addition, the Rollover Pass area is a federally protected critical habitat for the piping plover, an endangered species.